Daryl Williams (American football): Carolina Panthers

-Williams was drafted by the Carolina Panthers in the fourth round (102nd overall) of the 2015 NFL draft.
+Williams was selected by the Carolina Panthers in the fourth round (102nd overall) of the 2015 NFL draft.
 He played in ten regular season games, starting two of them, during the 2015 season.
 He played in all three playoff games for the Panthers that year.

 On February 7, 2016, Williams was part of the Panthers team that played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

 In Week 4 of the 2016 season, against the Atlanta Falcons, with fellow tackle Michael Oher unable to play because of a concussion, Mike Remmers drew the start as the Panther's left tackle and Williams the start at right tackle.
 Williams would wind up starting ten games as the Panthers' right tackle throughout the remainder of the season, missing three games because of an ankle sprain, as Oher never returned from his concussion.

 Williams became a full-time starter for the Panthers in 2017, starting all 16 games at right tackle.

 On July 28, 2018, during training camp, Williams was carted off the field with an apparent knee injury.
 It was later revealed that day that Williams dislocated his right kneecap and tore his MCL.
 Despite the injury, Williams started in the season opener against the Dallas Cowboys, however left the game in the fourth quarter with a knee injury.
 It was confirmed that Williams had re-injured his right knee and would be sidelined indefinitely.
 He was then placed on injured reserve on September 12, 2018, after deciding to undergo knee surgery.

 On March 14, 2019, Williams signed a one-year, $7 million contract with the Panthers.
 He played in all 16 games, starting 12 games: four at left tackle, three at right guard, and five at left guard.